achoo-o/cautious-fiesta/README.md

 # TO DO:
+- [ ] Add the actual list of packages listed in this README file

+## Animal Highlights / Interesting Animals
 - [x] Add interesting animals to animals object
 - [x] Add a description to each animal object
 - [x] Successfully list all animal names on page